Solution Verified in:

 Note

-For the "Windows 10" DATABLOCK image and the Network, VirtIO should be specified, in particular, DEV_PREFIX=vd for the image, and MODEL=virtio for the network.
+For the "Windows 10" OS image and the Network, VirtIO should be specified, in particular, DEV_PREFIX=vd for the image, and MODEL=virtio for the network.
 For the INPUT section, BUS=usb and TYPE=tablet is needed to avoid issues with the mouse pointer when connecting to the VM via VNC.

 and then executing: